GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

       as produced by :doc:`grdseamount </supplements/potential/grdseamount>` |-M|).
       These load times can be different from the evaluation times given via |-T|.
-For load time format, see |-T|. **Note**: If *flist* has three trailing words the the second will be interpreted as a load density grid name and used for that layer instead of the fixed *rl* setting in |-D|.
+For load time format, see |-T|. **Note**: If *flist* has three trailing words the second will be interpreted as a load density grid name and used for that layer instead of the fixed *rl* setting in |-D|.
 The last trailing word is a formatted age string.
     - A file list with extension ".lis" does not need the **+l** modifier